Kristina Marie Darling

 Senior Visual Arts Editor

-Elaine Sexton is a poet, critic, and artist.
-Her third collection of poetry is Prospect/Refuge, Sheep Meadow Press, 2015, following Causeway (2008), and Sleuth (2003) both with New Issues.
-Her poems, reviews, and visual art appear in journals and sites including the American Poetry Review, Art in America, Oprah Magazine, Poetry, Poetry Daily, and You Are Here: the Journal of Creative Geography.
-A former senior editor at ARTnews and avid micro-publisher, she teaches text and image workshops at Sarah Lawrence College, New York University, and in various cultural organizations around the country.
+Elaine Sexton‘s fourth collection of poetry, Drive, is forthcoming from Grid Books (Beacon, NY) in 2022.
+Her poems, reviews, and visual art have been published in journals and sites including the American Poetry Review, Art in America, Five Points, Oprah Magazine, Plume, Poetry, and Poetry Daily.
+A former senior editor at ARTnews and avid micro-publisher, she teaches at the Sarah Lawrence College Writing Institute, and has been guest faculty at numerous graduate writing programs and art centers in the U.S. and abroad, including New York University, City College (CUNY), and Art Workshop International (Assisi, Italy).
 She is a member of the National Book Critics Circle. elainesexton.org

 Brigitte Byrd grew up in France and was trained as a dancer before migrating to the United States.
 She is the author of three poetry books, most recently Song of a Living Room (Ahsahta).
 Her current work is featured in Denver Quarterly, North American Review, The Laurel Review, Terminus, and Stone, River, Sky (Negative Capability), among others.
 She is Professor of English at Clayton State University where she teaches creative writing and contemporary poetry.
 Brigitte lives in Atlanta.